Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/create-new.md

 - Book titles are relevant and well organized.
 - Content is not duplicated.
 - The taxonomy makes sense.
-- Library is well laid out and easy to navigate, even a large number of books.
+- Library is well laid out and easy to navigate, even with a large number of books.
 - The compiled Library is searchable and easily accessible by the intended audience.